Google Ads Budget Optimization Strategies: Agency Red Flags and How to Protect Your P&L

 Every dollar spent on fake activity is a dollar that could have been invested in a high-value growth experiment.

-If your spend feels unpredictable or your budget drains unevenly, it’s usually a pacing issue — here’s how Google Ads budget pacing actually works.
+If your spend feels unpredictable or your budget drains unevenly, it’s usually a pacing issue often related to not monitoring your daily spend or understanding how your average daily budget influences overall pacing and monthly spend.
+Here’s how Google Ads budget pacing actually works.

 This inefficiency is a silent killer of margin.
 A true expert focuses on high-leverage moves, not on cluttering the change log.